edadasko/RateCoffee/README.md

 # RateCoffee

-## Front-end univercity project - "Coffee Database"
+## Front-end university project - "Coffee Database"

 A website, where user can share own unique cocktail recipe or rate cocktails created by others